Data-Science-for-Linguists-2019/Class-Plaza/guestbooks/guestbook_david.md

 really appreciate how inventive you were with using the various Python functions to maniuplate your data.
 It's very detail-oriented and inspires me to do better myself!

+### Katie
+- **What was done well:** There's a lot of good commenting and explaining!
+This seems like a huge project, and a lot of the code is unfamiliar to me.
+That being said, you make sure that the reader understands the goal and the process!
+- **What can be improved:** It might be interesting to briefly mention how you think this same process would work on English words.
+Is Russian rhyme identification more difficult, about the same, etc.?
+- **What I learned:** How to parse XML!
+I haven't had to use files in this format yet, so it's nice to see how it's done.